Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

-This example is targeted for 22.1 release on Ubuntu 22.04 for KV260.
+This example is targeted for the 20022.1 release on Ubuntu 22.04 for KV260.

-Prerequisites and hardware setup
+Prerequisites and Hardware Setup

-This example is based on 2022.1 releases, so be sure to use 22.1 for tools, bsps, repositories, etc.
+This example is based on 2022.1 releases, so be sure to use 2022.1 tools, BSPs, repositories, and so on.

-Obtaining Platform
+Obtaining the Platform

 git clone --recursive --branch xlnx_rel_v2022.1 https://github.com/Xilinx/kria-vitis-platforms.git